-When building your home, there are a number of considerations when it comes to the proper air conditioning installation procedures in your house plan.
+When building your home, there are several considerations for the proper air conditioning installation procedures in your house plan.
 Much of the plan depends on the climate where you live, and the right installation can add years of life to new A/C equipment plus it can help save both energy and money.
-But a poorly installed or selected A/C system can cause many problems for the end user.
+But a poorly installed or selected A/C system can cause many problems for the end-user.

-Today, in order to help protect the global environment, the United States Environmental Protection Agency (EPA) has set the focus on home and business air conditioning methods for greater energy efficiency.
+Today, to help protect the global environment, the United States Environmental Protection Agency (EPA) has focused on home and business air conditioning methods for greater energy efficiency.
 A current EPA study indicates that installation issues often hinder the efficiency of more than half of all installed home air-conditioners.
-The quality installation of central air-conditioners for cooling and heat pumps for heating, are both sources for superior home energy efficiency.
+The quality installation of central air-conditioners for cooling and heat pumps for heating are both sources for superior home energy efficiency.

 First, let’s take a look at the energy-consumption behind inefficient air conditioning planning.
-It often comes down to incorrect equipment sizing or improper system installation, which can reduce an air-conditioner's performance by thirty percent or more.
+It often comes down to incorrect equipment sizing or improper system installation, reducing an air-conditioner's performance by thirty percent or more.
 What’s worse, there is also a possibility for complete system failure.
-Improper refrigerant charging also often results in reduced system efficiency and improper refrigerant charging can result in frequent system freeze-ups.
+Improper refrigerant charging also often reduces system efficiency, and improper refrigerant charging can result in frequent system freeze-ups.
 Basically, improper unit sizing includes over-sizing resulting in insufficient system run-time.
 This often hinders the dehumidification process.
 Technicians and homeowners need to be aware of proper air conditioning installation procedures.

 On the other hand, the advantage of proper system selection and air conditioning installation procedures can assure better overall system performance.
 Energy-efficient air conditioning selection and installation services assure better performance–to the tune of around twenty percent savings on home cooling costs for the average homeowner.
-Accurate product sizing and HVAC installation also delivers more even air flow throughout an entire home.
-Generally, the overall comfort to the entire family increases when the dehumidification systems work better, so the air remains cooler.
+Accurate product sizing and HVAC installation also deliver more even airflow throughout the entire home.
+Generally, the entire family's overall comfort increases when the dehumidification systems work better, so the air remains cooler.

 HVAC Installation – Damage Complications Due to Improper A/C Installation

-Proper air conditioning installation results in better functionality which in turn helps prevent system damage.
+Proper air conditioning installation results in better functionality, which in turn helps prevent system damage.
 A central air conditioning compressor should be located in a shaded outdoor area to help keep the unit cool and reduce the workload.
-Obstructed or reduced air flow over the coils also creates inefficiency and excessive system labor.
-All of these create increased energy costs, but the greatest effect of poor system installation will show up as a long-term repair expense.
+Obstructed or reduced airflow over the coils also creates inefficiency and excessive system labor.
+These create increased energy costs, but the greatest effect of poor system installation will show up as a long-term repair expense.

 HVAC Installation – Safety Factors Affected by Improper A/C Installation

-A number of air conditioning sales and service companies oversize the mechanical systems in residential construction.
-The practice increases the unit price and the unit installation costs, but wastes the customer energy resources.
+Some air conditioning sales and service companies oversize the mechanical systems in residential construction.
+The practice increases the unit price and the unit installation costs but wastes the customer's energy resources.
 It also reduces moisture control and comfort.
-Poor moisture control can become a serious health problem for some homeowners, and any excess moisture tends to breed bacteria and mold.
+Poor moisture control can become a serious health problem for some homeowners, and excess moisture tends to breed bacteria and mold.

-HVAC Installation – Knowing the manufacturers guidelines and specifications for a successful and proper air conditioning installation involves a number of factors.
-Some come from government research while others come as a result of state requirements.
+HVAC Installation – Knowing the manufacturers' guidelines and specifications for successful and proper air conditioning installation involves several factors.
+Some come from government research, while others come as a result of state requirements.

 Passive solar houses require careful design and siting, which vary by local climate conditions.
-If you are considering adding passive solar design to your house plan, consult an architect who is very familiar with passive solar techniques.
+If you consider adding a passive solar design to your home, consult an architect who is very familiar with passive solar techniques.